Skip to main content

 Of sector logic already built, before PF TECH existed

 Power Automate, Excel, custom SQL.
-Inside real organizations.
+Inside real organisations.
 Solving real problems.

 $300K+